Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: -conjecture via relative Artin complexes

+In this subsection we recall two contractibility criteria for simplicial complexes by Haettel, and explain the relevance to Conjecture~\ref{conj:contractible}.
+We start by recalling some terminology about posets.
 Let $P$ be a poset, i.e. a partially ordered set.
 Let $S\subset P$.
 An \emph{upper bound} (resp. lower bound) for $S$ is an element $x\in P$ such that $s\le x$ (resp. $s\ge x$) for any $s\in S$.
 The \emph{join} of $S$ is an upper bound $x$ of $S$ such that $x\le y$ for any other upper bound $y$ of $S$.
 The \emph{meet} of $S$ is a lower bound of $x$ of $S$ such that $x\ge y$ for any other lower bound $y$ of $S$.
 We will write $x\vee y$ for the join of two elements $x$ and $y$, and $x\wedge y$ for the meet of two elements (if the join or the meet exists).
 A poset is \emph{bounded} if it has a maximal element and a minimal element.
 We say $P$ is \emph{lattice} if $P$ is a poset and any two elements in $P$ have a join and have a meet.

 A chain in $P$ is any totally ordered subset, subsets of chains are subchains and a maximal chain is one that is not a proper subchain of any other chain.
 A poset has rank $n$ if it is bounded, every chain is a subchain of a maximal chain and all maximal chains have length $n$.
 For $a,b\in P$ with $a\le b$, the \emph{interval} between $a$ and $b$, denoted by $[a,b]$, is the collection of all elements $x$ of $P$ such that $a\le x$ and $x\le b$.
 The poset $P$ is \emph{graded} if every interval in $P$ has a rank.